impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 I kind of feel like I'm throwing spaghetti at a wall here.
 This is where my tendency to give up starts to kick in.
 However, I'm writing all this down in order to force myself to power through those moments.
 I feel like I have to keep going, but I remember it's OK to take a break until tomorrow if I need to.

-I remember [the video I watched yesterday](https://www.youtube.com/watch?v=BHxaUP0kz9w&ab_channel=DevInsideYou).
-And I remember that one of the links in the description was a link to the official ZSH docs, specifically [the section on tab completions](https://web.archive.org/web/20220807190213/https://zsh.sourceforge.io/Doc/Release/Completion-System.html).
+I remember [the video I watched yesterday](https://www.youtube.com/watch?v=BHxaUP0kz9w&ab_channel=DevInsideYou){:target="_blank" rel="noopener"}.
+And I remember that one of the links in the description was a link to the official ZSH docs, specifically [the section on tab completions](https://web.archive.org/web/20220807190213/https://zsh.sourceforge.io/Doc/Release/Completion-System.html){:target="_blank" rel="noopener"}.

 This line of the docs stands out: